otisthescribe/keystroke_authentication/README.md

 ## Registering user

 A user needs to be registered in order to create their biometric template.
-Login, template and passphrase that need to be rewritten 5 times during registration process are stored as an entry in user_data.pickle.
+A user needs to provide passwords 5 times.
+A password must be at least 8 characters long.
+In fact only the first 8 characters are taken into account.

 To register user run: